The role of Botulinum Toxin

 • recommendation of a piece of equipment

-• attendance at an exercise group or once or twice weekly attendance at the hospital Physiotherapy Department for up to 6 weeks following the injections
+• attendance to physiotherapy once or twice weekly at the hospital Physiotherapy Department for up to 6 weeks following the injections

 It is important that you tell the physiotherapist if you do not think your child will be able to follow the treatment plan.
 We will also liaise with school / nursery staff if children require changes to existent school management programmes.